cjayking/azure-az104-portfolio/01-arm-template-basics/README.md

 # Project 01 - Create and Deploy an Azure Resource Manager (ARM) Template

 ## Project Description
-**Create and deploy an Azure Resource Manager template** including parameters and outputs.
+**Create and deploy an Azure Resource Manager template**, including parameters and outputs.

-This project demonstrates creating an ARM template from scratch, making it flexible with parameters, adding validation, and returning outputs.
+This project demonstrates building an ARM template from scratch, adding a real resource, making it reusable with parameters, implementing validation, and returning outputs.

-## Objectives Completed
-- Created a basic ARM template skeleton
-- Added a Storage Account resource
-- Made the template reusable using **Parameters** (`storageName`, `storageSKU`)
-- Implemented input validation with `allowedValues`
-- Added **Outputs** to return storage endpoints
-- Demonstrated **idempotency** (updating existing resources)
-- Tested both valid and invalid parameter values

 ## Resource Group
 - **Name**: `rg-chiji-arm-demo`